FOREX-Dollar pressured by sterling's rebound from selloff

 * DXY slips from 7-month highs hit on rate hike expectations

-TOKYO, Oct 12 (Reuters) - The recently buoyant dollar came under pressure in Asian trading on Wednesday, as sterling partially rebounded from its dramatic losses in the previous session.
+TOKYO, Oct 12 (Reuters) - The dollar slumped in early Asian trading on Wednesday, pressured by sterling's partial rebound from its dramatic losses in the previous session.

-The pound was up 1.5 percent at $1.2301, after tumbling as low as $1.2086 on Tuesday, heading towards a 31-year low of $1.1450 hit on Friday as investors feared the impact on Britain from leaving the European Union.
+The pound was up 1.4 percent at $1.2287, after tumbling as low as $1.2086 on Tuesday, heading towards last Friday's 31-year low of $1.1450 hit as investors feared the impact on Britain from quitting the European Union.

 Sterling benefited from a Bloomberg report that British Prime Minister Theresa May has accepted that Parliament should be allowed to vote on her Brexit plan.